Click to enlargeToona Sinensis

 Toona sinensis, formerly Cedrela sinensis.
 The Toona tree is also known as Chinese mahogany.
-Its new growth (xiangchun in pinyin) serves as a traditional leafy vegetable famous for its nutritional and medicinal qualities.
+Its new growth (xiangchun) serves as a traditional leafy vegetable famous for its nutritional and medicinal qualities.
 You can cut the new growth for several months in spring and early summer.

 The pinker or redder the new growth, the greater the bioactive properties.
 As you can see from the photo at left, our Toona trees offer fluorescent pink new growth that is showier than any flower.
 But you can amp up the display by planting mid-season hot pink tulips at the feet of the Toona tree and what gardener doesn't want to do that?

 Leaves change color from pink or red to yellow/bronze, then to green.
-Like all plants with powerful medicinal attributes, Toona trees have a distinctive odor that can be quite pungent in closed quarters.
+A second flush of leaves follows the first spring growth, so the tree can look a little bare in late spring.
+Like all plants with powerful medicinal attributes, Toona trees have a distinctive odor that can be quite pungent in close quarters.

 It is fascinating to discover how many plants used in traditional Chinese medicine are now being studied for their bioactive properties.
 Toona roots, bark and leaves have been used for over a thousand years to fight cancer, diabetes, male infertility and liver disease.
 Scientists at UCLA and Ta-Jen University in Taiwan recently published their findings on the anti-neoplastic effects of gallic acid, one of the major bioactive compounds in toona leaf extract.